 Standardization of the user token, with their consent, will enable online consumers to be encumbered by substantially fewer third party requests on the pages they visit across the Web, resulting in a faster and more trusted online experience, while fully preserving the privacy choices available to them today.

-Standardization of the user token, with consumer notice and consent, will enable marketers to integrate with technology platforms more easily, with faster integration time.
-Accordingly, marketers will be able to reach targeted audiences at greater scale, across a broader set of platforms and devices, with reduced operational costs.
+Standardization of the user token, with consumer notice and consent, will enable marketers to integrate with technology platforms more easily, with faster integration time and improved audience recognition, measurement, etc. Accordingly, marketers will be able to reach targeted audiences at greater scale, across a broader set of platforms and devices, with reduced operational costs.

 Standardization of the user token, with their consent, will enable online consumers to be encumbered by substantially fewer third party requests on the pages they visit across the Web, which helps to reduce consumer privacy concerns.
 Other than that, there is no impact to consumer privacy.
 The DigiTrust service generates no incremental tracking data of any sort, and relies on conventional cookies, which are broadly used on the Web today already.
 DigiTrust also fully preserves/respects the privacy options available to and used by consumers today.